pymanga/pyMANGA/ResourceLib/BelowGround/Individual/FixedSalinity/FixedSalinity.md

 The calculation is based on the salinity at the model's left and right boundaries.
 There is no feedback between plant water uptake and pore water salinity, and no competition.

+This module can be used in simulations where salt is a limiting growth factor, e.g. mangrove forests or abandoned mines.
+Salinity can also be used as a proxy for drought stress.
+Salinity decreases soil water potential, similar to a decrease in water content.

 # Usage

 ```xml